jtgry/lakemartinminimall/content/outdoor.md

 icon: ''
 blocks:
 - template: block-image
-  heading: Fountains & Statuary
+  heading: Fountains
-  content: Fountains and Statuary provide more than just a decorative piece for your
+  content: Fountains provide more than just a decorative piece for your home, garden,
-    home, garden, or office.
+    or office.
 They are works of art that bring an entire space new feeling and depth.
     These beautiful concrete designs are essential in creating the most pleasant and relaxing places on earth.
-Our company offers thousands of crafted custom concrete built fountains and statuaries.
-Many of our larger pieces can be sent to residential or commercial developments straight from the factories.
+Our company offers thousands of crafted custom concrete built fountains, and many of our larger pieces can be sent to residential or commercial developments straight from the factories.
 Our fountains run off of standard wall current and are easy and convenient to put in place.
+If you’re looking to add a water feature, our team of fountain experts will work with you to design exactly what you need!
+We can also provide custom lighting and color themes to really make your fountain stand out!
   image: uploads/_DSC0528.jpg
   image_alignment: left
   button_text: ''